Qualifications for Services

 - Services may be allocated for suspensions longer than ten days.

 - Students who are expelled/suspended for drug and alcohol violations will be provided H&H instruction by the local school or the Jordan School District H&H program as specified in the district policies (AS67 - Discipline of Students, and AS90 - Drug and Alcohol).
-These students will receive an "S" for suspension for the specified length of time.
+These students will receive an "S" for suspension until H&H services begin, then the attendance code will be changed to an "H".

 Assigning of Teachers

-- Short-term services are provided by licensed teachers, usually from the student's boundary school.
+- Short-term services are provided by licensed teachers, usually from the student's attending school.

-- When an appropriate teacher is not available, the boundary school administrator may arrange for a H&H teacher from another school or may call the district H&H administrator for assistance.
+- When an appropriate teacher is not available, the attending school administrator may arrange for a H&H teacher from another school or may call the district H&H administrator for assistance.

-- Boundary school administrators shall make teaching assignments on the basis of teacher interest, availability and curriculum qualifications.
+- The attending school administrator shall make teaching assignments on the basis of teacher interest, availability and curriculum qualifications.

 - Teachers shall be reimbursed for providing H&H instruction at their current hourly base rate.